zimmoc/tastehub/README.md

 ### Static Sidebar

-The static sidebar is designed to follow the user throughout the site, providing easy access to key areas.
+The static sidebar is designed to follow the user throughout the site, providing easy access to key pages.
 It includes:

 - **Profile Card:**
   - **Avatar**: Displays the user's profile picture.